thejams/http_tool/README.md

 ## requirements

-to create the binary file run the following command:
+to create the binary file run the following command

     $> make build

-to run all the unit test run the following command:
+to run all the unit test run the following command

     $> make test

 ## run tool